pippinbarr/v-r-5/process/talks/talk.md

 ![Image of naturalistic grass](./images/grass-details-post-color-tweaks.png)

-And eventually, somehow, after texturing and grassing the whole island, I had something presentable.
+And eventually, somehow, after all the restarts, all the laborious texturing and grassing the whole island, I had something presentable.

 > *So there’s still a little bit of work remaining here, but the island is starting to look kind of how I want, which would mean I could start construction, haha, but yeah construction.*
 > -- [Process journal, 6 September 2023](https://pippinbarr.com/v-r-5/process/journal.html#:~:text=So%20there%E2%80%99s%20still%20a%20little%20bit%20of%20work%20remaining%20here%2C%20but%20the%20island%20is%20starting%20to%20look%20kind%20of%20how%20I%20want%2C%20which%20would%20mean%20I%20could%20start%20construction%2C%20haha%2C%20but%20yeah%20construction.)